chiggs01/GettingCleaningData/CodeBook.md

 The *run_analysis()* function detailed in the run_analysis.R file undertakes the following basic steps:

 1. Downloads and extracts the [data repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-2. Merges the training and test subsets to create a unified data set, and extracts only results for mean and standard deviation.
+2. Merges the training and test subsets to create a unified data set, and extracts only measurements containing a mean and standard deviation.
 3. Summarises this data in a tidy format and saves the output in a separate file (*TidySmartphoneData.txt*)

-More detailed instructions on the transformation process are contained in [README.md](README.md).
+A more detailed account of the transformation process is contained in [README.md](README.md).

 ##Data Dictionary
 ###Subject